 There's even an episode where Freddy, who can't remember the night before, is put on trial and banished for allegedly eating Peck.

 The Christmas SpecialChristopher The Christmas Tree uses the Predators Are Mean model.
 A group of Woodland Creatures take up residence in the eponymous tree, specifically seeking shelter from foxes and weasels.
 The only time said fox and weasel show up, however, all the other animals are out looking for food, so they simply taunt Christopher and leave.

-Vuk The Little Fox is one of the most brutal aversions in the history of children's cartoons: many animal characters, even those who have spoken lines, or even names, are killed and eaten by the main character, a fox.
+Vuk The Little Fox averted this: many animal characters, even those who have spoken lines, or even names, are killed and eaten by the main character, a fox.